adam-poulton/slashdiablo-maphack/docs/adr/0010-the-condition-builders-vocabulary-is-derived.md

 gets a "%" on whichever of them reads as one.
 This is derived, not written down, so it settles whatever pairs a future table happens to hold.

-**Stats the tables word with nothing at all.** Seven have no `descfunc`, and the two skill stats have one but take their words from a parameter no picker can supply.
-There is nothing to derive from, so these carry a written name - `item_numsockets` is "Sockets", `maxdurability` is "Durability" - as do `magicmindam` and `magicmaxdam`, which share every column that could tell them apart.
-Nine entries, each there because the tables say nothing, and the list does not grow as the data does.
+**Stats the tables word with nothing a picker can use.** Seven have no `descfunc`, and the four skill stats have one but take their words from the property that granted them rather than from the stat. `item_singleskill` and `item_nonclassskill` name a skill a picker cannot supply; `item_addclassskills` points every class at the Amazon's string and `item_addskill_tab` points every tab at the Javelin and Spear one, since which class or tab it is comes out of the property rather than the stat, and the picker has no property to read.
+There is nothing to derive from, so these carry a written name - `item_numsockets` is "Sockets", `maxdurability` is "Durability", `item_addclassskills` is "Class Skill Levels" - as do `magicmindam` and `magicmaxdam`, which share every column that could tell them apart.
+Eleven entries, each there because the tables say nothing about the stat on its own, and the list does not grow as the data does.

 Against the real 1.11 tables that leaves 122 entries for the uniques, 95 for the runewords and 80 for the set items, with no raw stat name and no repeated label